All Products

 Source database limits

-• Bandwidth: The server that hosts the source database must have at least 100 Mbit/s of outbound bandwidth.
+• Bandwidth: The server that hosts the source database must have an outbound bandwidth of 100 Mb/s or higher.
 Otherwise, the data synchronization speed will be affected.

-• The kernel version of the source AnalyticDB for PostgreSQL instance must be 7.2.1.4 or later.
+• The source AnalyticDB for PostgreSQL instance must run kernel version 7.2.1.4 or later.

 • Parameter settings for the source database:

-• To enable logical parsing, the wal_level parameter must be set to logical.
+• To enable logical decoding, set the wal_level parameter to logical.

-• If the Instance Edition of the source AnalyticDB for PostgreSQL instance is High-availability Edition, set the hot_standby, hot_standby_feedback, and sync_replication_slots parameters to on.
+• If the Instance Edition for the source AnalyticDB for PostgreSQL instance is High-availability Edition, you must also set the hot_standby, hot_standby_feedback, and sync_replication_slots parameters to on.
 This prevents the logical subscription from being interrupted by a primary/secondary switchover.

 • Synchronization object requirements:

-• The name of the database to be synchronized cannot contain hyphens (-), for example, dts-testdata.
+• The name of the database to be synchronized cannot contain hyphens (-), such as dts-testdata.

-• The tables to be synchronized must have a primary key or a UNIQUE constraint.
-The fields in the key or constraint must be unique.
-Otherwise, duplicate data may be written to the destination database.
+• The tables to be synchronized must have primary keys or UNIQUE constraints, and the values in the key columns must be unique.
+Otherwise, duplicate data may appear in the destination database.

-• DTS does not support synchronizing tables with cross-schema inheritance, temporary tables, internal triggers, some functions (C-language functions and internal functions for PROCEDURE and FUNCTION), or extensions.
-DTS supports synchronizing some custom data types (COMPOSITE, ENUM, or RANGE) and constraints such as primary key, UNIQUE, and CHECK constraints.
+• DTS does not synchronize tables with cross-schema inheritance, temporary tables, internal system triggers, certain functions (such as C-language functions and internal functions for PROCEDURE and FUNCTION), or extensions from the source database.
+DTS synchronizes some custom data types, such as COMPOSITE, ENUM, and RANGE.
+DTS also synchronizes PRIMARY KEY, UNIQUE, and CHECK constraints.

-• If you synchronize objects at the table level and need to edit them, such as by mapping table or column names, you must split the tables into multiple tasks if the number of tables exceeds 5,000.
+• If you synchronize objects at the table level, need to edit them (for example, by mapping table or column names), and the number of tables in a single synchronization task exceeds 5,000, you must split the tables into multiple tasks.
 Alternatively, you can configure a task to synchronize the entire database.
 Otherwise, a request error may occur after you submit the task.

-• During schema synchronization and full data synchronization, do not run DDL statements to change the schema of a database or table.
+• During initial schema synchronization and initial full data synchronization, do not perform Data Definition Language (DDL) operations that change the schema of databases or tables.
 Otherwise, the data synchronization task fails.

-• If the source database has long-running transactions and the instance includes an incremental synchronization task, the Write-Ahead Logging (WAL) logs that are generated before the long-running transactions are committed cannot be cleared and may accumulate.
-This may cause insufficient disk space in the source database.
+• If the source database has long-running transactions and the instance includes an incremental synchronization task, Write-Ahead Logging (WAL) logs before the long-running transactions are committed may not be cleared and can accumulate.
+This can cause insufficient disk space in the source database.

 Other limits